Skip to main content

 1. Cantron Is a Dietary Supplement—Not a Drug

-While other versions of the Sheridan formula may have crossed regulatory lines with health claims, Cantron has always remained within legal and ethical boundaries, promoting the product as part of a broader wellness program.
+While other versions of the Sheridan formula may have crossed regulatory lines with health claims, Cantron has always tried to remain within legal and ethical boundaries, promoting the product as part of a broader wellness program.

 1. Cantron’s Origins Are Truly Unique